siratchauhan/pharmagenie/README.md

-# Pharmacist AI Assistant
+# pharmagenie
-The Pharmacist AI Assistant is an intelligent web-based tool designed to assist pharmacists and healthcare professionals in managing prescriptions efficiently.
+The pharmagenie is an intelligent web-based tool designed to assist pharmacists and healthcare professionals in managing prescriptions efficiently.
 The application leverages OCR (Optical Character Recognition) to extract text from uploaded prescriptions, verifies medication names using RxNorm API, and allows users to create and manage orders seamlessly.

 ## Features
 * Prescription OCR Processing: Extracts text from uploaded prescription images using Tesseract OCR.